Automattic/sensei-post-to-course/readme.txt

 == Description ==

-Post to Course Creator for Sensei LMS takes the wealth of information you've already gathered in your blog posts, and turns it into an online course.
+Sensei LMS Post to Course Creator takes the wealth of information you've already gathered in your blog posts, and turns it into an online course.

 All you need to do is give your course a name and select a post category.
 Every post with the specified category is then recreated as a lesson.